The Tag class turned out to be something of a beast, partly because

 that allowed attributes to be specified in the code using the attributes

 pretty simple and straightforward.
-However, since dir
+However, since dir and id

 are defined as Python built-in functions, allowing those to be used as keywords